venmo/app-switch-android/README.md

 Use this SDK to easily add Venmo payments to your Android app!
 Just follow these steps:

 1) First you need to register your app with Venmo here: https://venmo.com/account/app/new (for a description on what these fields are, scroll to the bottom of this page: https://venmo.com/api).
+After your app has been approved, you will need to get your app credentials here: https://venmo.com/account/settings/developers.

 2) Download the two files listed in this repository, and include them in your directory: VenmoSDK.java and VenmoResponse.java.